wj331/OrbitalTiktok/README.md

 As well as an additional, newly implemented Generic Call:
 * JSON (protobuf) Generic Call

+for the logic of my implementation of the Protobuf codec, visit [here](https://github.com/simbayippy/kitex)

 ## Getting Started (RPC servers)
 Follow the steps below to set up the API Gateway HTTP server.